FIRE Guidelines and Application

 FIRE exclusively serves freelance investigative journalists—those who are not formally attached to any newsroom, news site, or outlet.
 If you are affiliated with an outlet, you are eligible for FIRE services only if the story you are working on will be placed outside your affiliated outlet.

-As a freelance investigative reporter:
+As long as you are a freelance investigative reporter:

 • You can be a print reporter, photojournalist, radio or TV producer, videographer, or filmmaker (FIRE does not support book-only projects).